microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/subjectrightsrequestenumeratedsitelocation.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the properties for subject rights request enumerated site location.
-Use this type when you want to look for data in specific sites.
+Represents the properties for a subject rights request that defines specific sites (SharePoint sites, OneDrive for Business sites, and Teams channels) as a search location.

 Inherits from [subjectRightsRequestSiteLocation](../resources/subjectrightsrequestsitelocation.md).